 I’ve accumulated quite a few dhal recipes over the years and have a dhal for pretty much any mood or occasion.
 For a good, basic fail-safe dhal I’ll use Meera Sodha’s Daily Dal recipe; it’s no-frills, rich and comforting.
-If I’ve over-indulged and need something lighter then it’s Anna Jones’ lemon and lentil soup and for something completely special (but time-consuming) I’ll cook Dishoom’s black dhal made with loads of butter and cream.
+If I’ve over-indulged and need something lighter then it’s Anna Jones’ lemon and lentil soup and for something completely special (but time-consuming) I’ll cook Dishoom’s House Black Daal made with loads of butter and cream.
 But the recipe I cook and recommend the most has to be Anna Jones’ sweet potato dhal.
 It’s everything I want in a dhal: delicious, healthy and easy to make.
 I’ll be honest and say that I’ve never made the coconut chutney.
 I’m sure it’s great but the dhal is fantastic on its own so I top it with sweet potato and leave it at that.

 Besides leaving out the chutney I’ve only made the smallest of tweaks: I double the recipe but still use one can of coconut milk (adding more stock instead), I use a bit less cinnamon and I add a big bag of spinach.